peter28data/Python/README.md

 🧪 The code below utilized **Exploratory Data Analysis (EDA)** to find the **Summary Statistics** of **the 'clicks' feature** from the dataset.

-1. Variables such as average, minimum, maximum, and standard deviation were produced from the Line 20 of code.
+1. Line 20 of code are statistics such as average, minimum, maximum, and standard deviation.

-2. Lines 24-36 of code manages outliers in the 'clicks' feature.
+2. Lines 24-36 of code produce outliers in the 'clicks' feature.

 ---